-Since 1990, Claire B. Rubin & Associates, LLC, a small firm located in the Washington, D.C. area, has specialized in research and consulting in the fields of emergency management and homeland security.
-The firm serves clients in the public, private, and non-profit sectors.
+From 1990 – 2022, Claire B. Rubin & Associates, a small firm located in Arlington VA, specialized in research and consulting in the fields of emergency management and homeland security.
+The firm served clients in the public, private, and non-profit sectors.
 Claire B. Rubin, president of the firm, is a social scientist with more than 40 years of experience in emergency management and homeland security.
 Her experience includes independent researcher, consultant, practitioner, and educator.

 She was affiliated with the The George Washington University’s Institute for Crisis, Disaster, and Risk Management from 1998 through 2014.
-In recent years, her firm has produced a variety of educational products and services, most notably the Disaster Time Line Series.
+In recent years, her firm has produced a variety of educational products and services, most notably the Disaster Time Line series and the Disaster Bookstore.

 Ms Rubin is the author or editor of five books to date.
 She is the editor of the popular textbook, Emergency Management; the American Experience, 3rd Edition; 2019.
 She is the co-editor of U.S. Emergency Management in the 21st Century, published in Dec.
 2019.
 She is a co-editor of the second edition of that book, which is underway in 2023.

 Ms Rubin has written more than 120 published articles and has presented numerous talks and lectures on emergency management and homeland security topics.
 She was the co-founder and Managing Editor of The Journal of Homeland Security and Emergency Management for 6 years.
 At the local level, Ms Rubin is active in CERT In Arlington County, VA.

 In recent years, she has been a guest lecturer at VA Tech and at Georgetown University.